junxit/us-congress-bills-110/metadata.md

 - 2007-03-19 — Mr. Grijalva moved to suspend the rules and pass the bill.
 - 2007-03-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2628-2629)
 - 2007-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2628-2629)
+- 2007-03-20 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-04-25 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-86.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-122.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 110-122.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 256.